Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 I've made a number of these 3D stars using the patterns and directions found at Vivid Ideas.
 They have all turned out perfectly.
 I've also used old Christmas cards and old calendar pictures to make these stars–a July calendar page made some especially beautiful patriotic stars, which I fun-tacked to my office wall.

-Imagine all the ways you could use these Santa containers, which are made using empty ice cream boxes.
-One idea is to use them to give homemade cookies or candies as gifts.
+Imagine all the ways you could use these Santa containers One idea is to use them to give homemade cookies or candies as gifts.
 These are also cute when used in a table centerpiece.
-Find the directions at Praktic Ideas.
+Find the directions at DIY Joy.

 5. Silver Leaf Acorns